travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 This document will attempt to document the SSQ format, which is, and has remained, the dominant (though not the only?) way Konami's Dance Dance Revolution stepdata is stored.

+SOME of the information here is derived from an old DDR Ultramix oriented SSQ hacking guide that was linked to on DDR Freak a long time ago.
+Perhaps I will upload it if nobody has an issue with my doing so, so that it is preserved.

 ## Basics:
 SSQ files are a sequence of chunks, each utilizing a variety of data structures to store information about a song's step data, as well as the actual step information for specific step charts.